LinkedIn

 How to make AI photo for LinkedIn from selfies (3 steps)

-Step 1: gather 8 to 15 clear daylight selfies.
-Use a window as the light source, vary your angle slightly (straight on, slightly left, slightly right), and include both neutral and faint-smile expressions.
-Avoid sunglasses, hats covering the forehead, beauty filters, and burst photos from the same second.
+Step 1: gather one clear daylight selfie.
+Use a window as the light source, keep your face front-facing at eye level, and choose a neutral or faint-smile expression.
+Avoid sunglasses, hats covering the forehead, beauty filters, and a blurry or heavily filtered shot.

 Step 2: upload to MakeAiPhotos and let the AI train a personalised model on your face.
 Training usually takes 5 to 15 minutes.
 This is the step that makes the difference between a professional headshot from a selfie that looks like you on LinkedIn, and a generic AI face that vaguely resembles you.